A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation model

 The Afivo framework provides a geometric multigrid solver to efficiently solve Poisson's equation \eref{eq:Poisson equation} and the Helmholtz equation \eref{eq:photoionization source term}.
-We apply a fixed electric potential on the rod electrode as a boundary condition, which is implemented by modifying the multigrid methods using a level-set function.
+The rod electrode is implemented by modifying the multigrid method with a level-set function~\cite{teunissen2022}.